 - When all the oil clumps are broken up, put your blend in a glass jar to store.

 Before cleaning your toilet, it’s important to turn the water off at the back of your toilet then flush it to remove all water from the bowl.
 Next, sprinkle 1 TBSP of your mix around your toilet bowl and give it a good scrub with a toilet brush.
 Feel free to let this sit while you clean something else in your bathroom.
 After a few minutes, pour 8 TBSP of 20% vinegar around your toilet bowl.
 It will fizz and foam as the baking soda and vinegar react.
 Grab your toilet bowl cleaning wand and give the toilet an extra scrub or two so the vinegar can touch as much as the bowl surface as possible.
 Let this sit for 10-15 minutes before turning your water back on and flushing the toilet once more.

 But Wait!
-Don’t Baking Soda & Vinegar Neutralize Each Other?
+Doesn’t Baking Soda & Vinegar Neutralize One Other?

 Yes.
 I know that baking soda and vinegar neutralize one another, but that’s only in certain amounts.
-The amounts listed in this recipe call for more vinegar which means your toilet water will be slightly acidic in the end… not neutral.
+The amounts listed in this recipe calls for more vinegar which means your toilet water will be slightly acidic in the end… not neutral.
 Now, if you choose to skimp on the vinegar part and say, only use 4 TBSP., then yes, you will have neutralized your baking soda.
-Point being… use what’s recommended.
+The point being… use what’s recommended.
 And feel free to double-check my math.
 I’m no math whiz, but I think I’m pretty close on these measurements.

 Now, I know you’re thinking that the 20% vinegar is expensive, and you’re wondering if you can use the 5% vinegar that your grocery store sells because it’s cheaper, right?
 Right.